-At the regional scale, differences in annual mean pCO2 between MOM6-COBALT and coastal-SOM-FFN are lower than 20 330 μatm in 35 MARCATS (Table S1, Fig. 3f), which partly is a reflection of the low annual mean biases observed in the environmental driver variables in these regions (see Sect.
+discrepancies (Fig. 4e) are found at high latitudes (poleward of 60° N and 60° S, negative bias), along the Peruvian and Namibian upwelling systems (high positive bias) and more locally close to the mouth of some large rivers (e.g., the plume of the Amazon or the Rio de la Plata, high negative bias).
+We note, however, that these regions are poorly sampled in the SOCATv6 dataset (Fig. 4b) and are thus likely weakly constrained in the coastal SOM-FFN product (Fig. 4d).
+At the regional scale, differences in annual mean pCO_2 between MOM6-COBALT and coastal SOM-FFN are lower than 20 μatm in 35 MARCATS (Table S1, Fig. 3f), which partly is a reflection of the low annual mean biases observed in the environmental driver variables in these regions (see Sect.
 3.1.1).
-In EBC, WBC, and subpolar coastal regions, the model tends to overestimate the regional mean pCO2 compared to coastal-SOM-FFN (positive bias), except along the U.S. East Coast (M10), in the China and Kuroshio seas (M39) and in the North East Atlantic (M17, Table S1).
-In polar regions, the model generally underestimates the mean pCO2 compared to coastal-SOM-FFN, except around the South of Greenland (M15).
-In 335 Indian, marginal, and tropical coastal regions, no general trend can be identified regarding the sign of the bias, which can be positive or negative.
+In EBC, WBC and subpolar coastal regions, the model tends to overestimate the regional mean pCO_2 compared to coastal SOM-FFN (positive bias), except along the US East Coast (M10), in the East China Sea and Kuroshio (M39), and in the NE Atlantic (M17, Table S1).
+In polar regions, the model generally underestimates the mean pCO_2 compared to coastal SOM-FFN, except around S Greenland (M15).
+In Indian, marginal, and tropical coastal regions, no general trend can be identified regarding the sign of the bias, which can be positive or negative.

-Quantitatively, the 10 MARCATS with absolute biases > 20 μ atm are mainly located in regions for which very limited or no observational data have been compiled in the SOCATv6 database (Table S1) and/or for which large discrepancies can already be identified at the level of the master environmental variables (Sect.
+Quantitatively, the 10 MARCATS regions with absolute biases > 20 μatm are mainly located in regions for which very limited or no observational data have been compiled in the SOCATv6 database (Table S1) and/or for which large discrepancies can already be identified at the level of the master environmental variables (Sect.
 3.1.1).
-These regions belong mainly to EBCs (3 out of the 6 EBC MARCATS), marginal seas (3 out of the 9 marginal seas MARCATS), the remaining four being either polar (the Canadian Archipelago (M13) and the N Greenland (M14)), subpolar (NW Pacific, M42) or Indian margins (the Bay of Bengal, M31).
-The largest biases are found in the Peruvian upwelling Current (M4), the South West of Africa (M24), the Californian upwelling Current (M2) and the Canadian Archipelago (M13) with biases of 106 μatm, 79 μatm, 35 μatm and -53 μatm, respectively.
+These regions mainly belong to EBCs (three out of the six EBC MARCATS regions) and marginal seas (three out of the nine marginal seas MARCATS regions), with the remaining four being either polar (the Canadian Archipelago, M13, and the N Greenland, M14), subpolar (NW Pacific, M42) or Indian margins (the Bay of Bengal, M31).
+The largest biases are found in the Peruvian Upwelling Current (M4), SW Africa (M24), the Californian Upwelling Current (M2) and the Canadian Archipelago (M13), with biases of 106, 79, 35 and $-53 \mu atm$, respectively.